DataBora/elusion/README.md

 ## Key Features

-## 📩 2 Ways to Load data into DataFrame:
+### 📩 2 Ways to Load data into DataFrame:
-### - Regular Loading with loading all data into memory, good for smaller files
+- 1. 🔃 Regular Loading with loading all data into memory, which is good for smaller files
-### - Streaming Loading a.k.a Lazy loading (Data isn't fully materialized until .elusion() is called)
+- 2. 🚀 Streaming Loading a.k.a Lazy loading (Data isn't fully materialized until .elusion() is called)
 #### Processes data in chunks rather than loading everything at once
 - 🚀 Streaming is ~27% faster for loading and query execution (tested on 900k rows of real business data)
 - Regular loading and fairly complex query execution with **CustomDataFrame::new()**: ~4.95 seconds